 As the religious heartland of the nation, the Bumthang valleys encapsulate rich culture, scenic beauty and hundreds of myths and legends.
 One of the most peaceful and spiritual places in the Kingdom, Bumthang is home to the country’s largest dzong, as well as Bhutan’s only cheese factory and brewery!

 The Four Valleys that make Bumthang are known as the sacred heart of the country – Ura, Chumey, Tang and Chokhor.
 Each valley has its own beautiful characteristics and iconic sites.
-Ura, the highest of Bumthang’s valleys, it believed to be the earliest inhabited place in Bhutan, making it the most scared district.
+Ura, the highest of Bumthang’s valleys, it believed to be the earliest inhabited place in Bhutan, making it the most sacred district.
 Guru Rinpoche brought about the acceptance of Buddhism in Bumthang here, and subsequently the whole country.
 Above Ura village lies a new temple, inaugurated in 1986, dedicated to the Guru.
 Tang valley, due to its high elevation, has poor soil that is unsuitable for agricultural activities, unlike other Bhutanese valleys.
 The people of Tang raise sheep, and at a higher elevation, yaks.
 Chumey is a wide, fertile valley, where the locals cultivate wheat, barley, potatoes and buckwheat, and is famous for wool weaving called Bumthang yathra.
 Chokhor is the largest of the four valleys and is widely considered as Bumthang Valley.
 Home to the largest dzong in Bhutan, it is also a great base for other valley sites and hiking.

 Located at the foot of the Chokhor Valley, Jakar is a bustling town that is definitely worth visiting.
 However, its most notable testament is the Jakar Dzong.
 Built in the 17th Century by Tibetan King, Songtsen Gampo, the Jakar Dzong (Bumthang Dzong) is the largest dzong in Bhutan.
 Known as “Castle of the White Bird”, it is believed that as the lamas assembled to decide on the site of the monastery, a white bird rose suddenly into the air and settled on a spur hill.
 Now the administrative centre of Bumthang Valley and home to the regional monk body, Jakar Dzong dominates the valley.
 The hike up to the dzong via a stone-paved path offers stunning views of Choekhor valley.

-One of the oldest and most scared temples in the Kingdom, Jambay Llakhang (or Jampey) is said to be one of the 108 temples built by Tibetan King Songtsen Gampo in just one day.
+One of the oldest and most sacred temples in the Kingdom, Jambay Llakhang (or Jampey) is said to be one of the 108 temples built by Tibetan King Songtsen Gampo in just one day.
 It is believed that a demoness was attempting to halt the spread of Buddhism, so the temples were constructed, spreading across Bhutan and the borderlands.

 Wandicholing Palace was the first palace in Bhutan that was not designed as a fortress, but as the principle residence for the first King of Bhutan, King Ugyen Wangchuck.
 We recommend visiting during an evening prayer session giving a unique insight into life at Wandicholing Palace, where approximately 26 young monks still reside and study.
 The monks gather every night to perform prayers and chants in the altar room.